 Everyone free over the weekends gets taken to the usual CBD (Central Business District) viz MG Road, Brigade Road, Street for shopping or to the very famous stretch of road connecting Indiranagar-Koramangala which is the home for gazillion number of pubs and fine dining restaurants.
 This happens because often people who visit Bangalore get put up in places which are closer to the place of work during their short stay and avoid the hassle of getting into the famous Bangalore traffic during the peak time on weekdays.

-But if one wants to explore Bangalore either or a religious trail or on a culinary trail or historic trail or in simple wants to drive out of Bangalore just for a weekend getaway, then there are Hotels in Bangalore which is located across the city which can help you stay put at a place close to what you want to do over the weekend.
+But if one wants to explore Bangalore either or a religious trail or on a culinary trail or historic trail or in simple wants to drive out of Bangalore just for a weekend getaway, then I suggest you look out for staying in areas which can help you stay put at a place close to what you want to do over the weekend.

 Below is a list of a few things which one can try to schedule during their weekend stay in the city based on which part of the city one is staying in and wants to start the activity.

-If you are staying in Hotels in Bangalore which is much closer to Northen Bangalore which you would have decided because you want to avoid cutting through the traffic on the day of departure and stay close to the airport then this is a choice for you.
+You need to decide on best area to stay in Bangalore because you want to avoid cutting through the traffic on the day of departure and stay close to the airport then this is a choice for you.

 Nandi Hills – At just about 60kms is about a 90min drive from Bangalore is this quintessential hill which is an abode for morning lovers and sunrise seekers.
 Spattered with mist throughout your path and a place which has more historical importance as this was also the place where the Tipu Sultan had his fort here.
 If not for the beautiful views from the various watchtowers, the garden here is also home for quite a lot of migratory birds which come all the way from the Himalayas and beyond and this makes this place a must visit for nature and bird lovers alike.
 And while you are here, don’t forget to check out the Bhoga Nandeeshwara Temple which is on the foothills of this place.
 Also if its flowering season then its unlikely you will miss the fields of marigold flowers en route to the hills.
 If one is adventurous, then he/she can even take up the challenge to walk or cycle up this hill many does which over the weekend.